What to do in Tokyo for a first time?

 -

-It is in this passage that we understand Tokyo:
+It is in this transition that one understands Tokyo:

-a city capable of changing its identity in just a few streets.
+a city capable of changing identity in just a few streets.

 Asakusa: the slower Tokyo